casualPhysics/thought-tree/README.md

 # Question Resolver
-A tool that I built to help me manage uncertainties and experiments.
+A tool that I built to help me manage tasks, uncertainties and experiments.
 I'm trying this out as an alternative to standard goal and task setting to help me deal with uncertainties better.

-I wrote about why I designed this approach in [How do I achieve what I want](https://substack.com/home/post/p-162918993).
+I wrote about why I use this approach in [How do I achieve what I want](https://substack.com/home/post/p-162918993).

+STEPS
+1. Write down a big question / uncertainty.
+2. That question is likely to have sub-questions.
+Using the '+' button, add those as well.
+3. Keep nesting those questions until you feel like they are sufficiently well defined for an experiment.
+4. Add those experiments in the 'To resolve' section.
+5. Tick off those experiments, and update your answers as you go along!

 ![Question Resolver Screenshot](images/example.png)